10UWP/The-UWP-Tools-List/README.md

 [BlendrocksToolkit](https://github.com/deanihansen/BlendrocksToolkit) Windows UWP toolkit that which enabled insanely cool page transitions and easier navigation and app handling.

 [Monolith](https://github.com/ThatLousyGuy/Monolith) Monolith is a Windows library that lets you create animations in codebehind in a fluent, somewhat straightforward manner.
 It's a wrapper around the Windows.UI.Xaml.Media.Animation library that removes as much of the setup as possible.
 (Thanks to [Awesome UWP resources list](https://github.com/tomzorz/awesome-uwp) for the head's up on this interesting project.

+[MonolithUWP](https://github.com/JuniperPhoton/MonolithUWP) A UWP version of Monolith,which is a Windows library that lets you create animations in codebehind in a fluent, somewhat straightforward manner.

 [WindowsStateTriggers](https://github.com/dotMorten/WindowsStateTriggers) A collection of custom visual state triggers